Code-Institute-Submissions/eHand/README.md

 # eHand

-# Circles

 ![eHand logo](https://github.com/Mr-Smyth/eHand/blob/master/static/images/ehand_logo.png "Site logo")

 [View the website Deployed using Heroku](#)

 eHand is a Data-Centric, Responsive full-stack website.

+I really cant think of a greater Gift - than the gift of TIME...

-It is a site where users can visit to ask for help, or provide it.
-There is also a payment provided - in the form of Time. each premium member will have a time account, and acts as an added incentive to the warm feeling everyone gets from helping someone in need.
-Each premium member will be given a time account when they sign up to a premium membership package.
-This allows them to receive time for work done, or send it
+This is a site where users can visit to ask for help, or provide it.
+Free members are able to browse a selection of notices by premium members and can offer their help.
+Premium members can also offer their help and can also create notices - looking for any sort of a hand.
+Premium members can also use the sites unique currency - TIME as payment for any help provided.
+In doing so, you can give back what they gave you.

 eHand will be submitted as my MS4 full stack project